• Home

 To ensure we get the latest updates from the PACS, most importantly to badges and permissions, we are often provided with a way to subscribe to event changes.
 This will use technologies such as SignalR or MQTT, often operating over a WebSocket

-On occasion, the SDK/API will be updated to a newer and more modern framework.
+On occasion, the SDK/API will be updated to a more modern framework.
 For example, our very first handheld integration back in 2008 was with Lenel OnGuard.
-This was a pure SQL database integration, which then evolved into a certified integration through their DataConduit connector and COM interfaces.
-DataConduit was superseded in 2018 by the OpenAccess API.
+This was a pure SQL database integration, which then evolved into a certified integration through Lenel’s DataConduit connector and COM interfaces.
+DataConduit itself was superseded in 2018 by OpenAccess.

 From a high level, each of these technologies provided the same data to our handheld, but the updated integrations were faster, more stable, and easier to work with.